Milonga (dance event): Etiquette

 Disrespectful behavior towards other dancers is frowned upon, which may include teaching on the dancefloor or commenting on a partner's dance; seeking more body contact than what a partner willingly accepts; or being otherwise intrusive on or off the dancefloor.
 Other rules dictate how the floor is to be navigated.
 These say, among others, that the dancefloor should not be entered during a tanda except for dancing, that couples should circle the floor counterclockwise in one or several lanes, that a couple must not rush or slow down others, that a couple entering the floor ask permission from those already dancing, and that expansive moves are not made if they might impede or endanger others.
-Finally, more informal codes of courtesy are usually observed, e.g. that one does not talk while dancing, except in the beginning of a song; that a leader accompany the follower to their seat after the tanda; that one apologizes to other couples involved in any mishap; that one does not ask someone for a dance who is obviously only dancing with their partner; that one does not produce overly flashy moves in the context of a social dance; and that one does not publicly criticize the host or the DJ.
+Finally, more informal codes of courtesy are usually observed, e.g. that one does not talk while dancing, except perhaps in the beginning of a song; that a leader accompany the follower to their seat after the tanda; that one apologizes to other couples involved in any mishap; that one does not ask someone for a dance who is obviously only dancing with their partner; that one does not produce overly flashy moves in the context of a social dance; and that one does not publicly criticize the host or the DJ.